HarryHamburg/odin-landing-page/README.md

-# odin-landing-page
+# Odin Project landing page project
-The Odin Project landing page project
+This is a basic landing page project, designed to test my HTML, CSS and Flex Box skills.